opolinad/momentu/README.md

     npm run prepareDb

 ## Frontend server
+You must make a copy of the .env.example file and change it's name to .env file.
+Then you have to set the apporpiate values for each one of the variables.
+These variables are not provided here for security reasons.

-This one is way much easier, just two commands are needed:
+To start the server this one is way much easier, just two commands are needed:

-`npm install`

-`npm start`
+    npm install

+    npm startYou must make a copy of the .env.example file and change it's name to .env file.
+Then you have to set the apporpiate values for each one of the variables.
+These variables are not provided here for security reasons.